jrburke/adapt-pkg-main/README.md

 ## API

-This module can be used in script as a require()'d module in another node module, or on the command line.
+adapt-pkg-main can be used in script as a require()'d module in another node module, or on the command line.

 The script API is best to use if you have an existing node-based toolchain for builds and installs, like grunt or gulp.
 The command line API is best to use if you just want a quick command to run as part of a Makefile or shell script setup.